 If you would like to join the network, please email email@example.com

-Dr Mark Hailwood is currently an Associate Research Fellow at the University of Exeter.
-He is the author of Alehouses and Good Fellowship in Early Modern England and co-convenor of the Drinking Studies Network.
+Dr Mark Hailwood is a Senior Lecturer in Early Modern History at the University of Bristol.
+He is the author of Alehouses and Good Fellowship in Early Modern England and co-Director of the Drinking Studies Network.

-Pam Lock is a PhD student in English at the University of Bristol.
-She is working on ‘The Socio-cultural Connotations of Alcohol in Victorian Fiction’ and is the communications officer of the Drinking Studies Network.
+Pam Lock is a Lecturer in English Literature at the University of Bristol.
+She works on alcohol in Victorian Fiction and Culture and her PhD thesis was entitled ‘The Habitual Drunkard in Victorian Fiction and Culture’ (2019).
+She is the Communications Officer and co-Director of the Drinking Studies Network.